From 8 to 24 Team Members Without Culture Collapse: The System Freya Built at $95K

 The last 6 hires operated differently.

 They executed well.
 They met deadlines.
 They followed documented processes.
-But something was missing—they didn’t have the same intuitive grasp of “how we do things here.”
-They made decisions that technically followed procedure but felt culturally wrong.
-They asked more questions about judgment calls, the first 8 would’ve handled automatically.
+But they didn’t share the same intuitive sense of “how we do things here.”
+They made decisions that technically followed procedure but felt culturally wrong, and they asked about judgment calls the first 8 would have handled automatically.

-Freya mapped the trajectory.
-At current growth rate: $150K with 25 team members in 8 months.
-If culture diluted from 8 to 14, what happens at 25?
+Freya mapped the trajectory: at the current growth rate, she was headed to $150K with 25 team members in 8 months.
+If culture had already diluted from 8 to 14, what would happen at 25?

 8 people: Culture transmitted through daily proximity and osmosis.